MicrosoftDocs/azure-docs/articles/defender-for-cloud/integration-servicenow.md

    :::image type="content" border="true" source="./media/integration-servicenow/assignment-details.png" alt-text="Screenshot of how to complete the assignment details.":::

-After successfulthe assignment is created, you can see the Ticket ID assigned to this affected resource.
+After the assignment is created, you can see the Ticket ID assigned to this affected resource.
 The Ticket ID represents the ticket created in the ServiceNow portal.

 :::image type="content" border="true" source="./media/integration-servicenow/ticket.png" alt-text="Screenshot of a ticket ID.":::